hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I can also imagine twitter 99% populated with such chatbots, just tuned differently, to produce any desired effect on the masses.

 Sure, my number is out there, even banksters used to call me a few times a day.
 But quality and amount of data I think has the most value.
 You can't make my profile out of my name and number alone, and the more of my online messages you can gather the better you can train the bot.
 And join that with deep fake tech.
-IDK if future is gonna be bright but it certainly is gonna be fun Ì†ΩÌ∏â
+IDK if future is gonna be bright but it certainly is gonna be fun üòâ

 [16:57:57](#rdPOFhrl_2OA9uVz7LmvoZ-R2E5e73OURVUYCqX5eHc) <hiiamboris (NOT THIS ONE)>:
 * Isn't it ironic?
 Bots trying to abuse other bots, pushing humans out of the web :) I can imagine eventually the amount of verification that will be fine for a bot becomes over the head for an average human.